delftopenhardware/openhardware.academy/docs/02_Programme_details.md

 :card:
 :header: text-center

+**Peer to peer learning 🏁**
+^^^
+You will be assigned to a buddy from other project to workout and discuss exercises along the programme.
+We will also discuss the exercises during the weeks in plenum.
+---

 **Open source driven learning👍**
 ^^^
 When you design for open source you adopt an iterative and progressive approach.
 You design for contributors, peers and users and enable them to contribute an give feedback.